sergeant-savage/astronvim2-config/README.md

 # My AstroNvim config

+NOTE: This project is now archived, as AstroNvim has moved to version 3.
+You can find my new config [here](https://github.com/sergeant-savage/astronvim3-config).

 This is my AstroNvim config.
 It contains my personal preferences for my development environment.

 ## Installation